Terembry Farm, Weeks 12 and 13: Are we in Provence?

-As a homage to Provence, which has excellent wine, and a phenomenal culinary heritage, I want to note its best herb mix, Herbs de Provence, a mix of dried basil, thyme, marjoram and savory, which is an instant improvement to any poultry or vegetable dish.
+As a homage to Provence, which has excellent wine, and a phenomenal culinary heritage, I want to note its best herb mix, Herbs de Provence, a mix of dried basil, thyme, marjoram and savory, which is an instant improvement to any poultry or vegetable dish you can accompany with a good cold drink you can get with the best under counter ice makers you can get online.
 Our fall greenhouse plantings will focus primarily on these four herbs, along with cilantro.

 In closing I’ll note that we started with a hot dry April—unusual for Spring—and after a wet May and June, we’re now into a hot, dry fall.
 A dry fall is more typical, but given the total rain fall, this weather has been tough on farming.
 The woolly bug caterpillars that I find out in the field are all solid black or all solid brown—no stripes at all.